-The Heart and the Fist: The Education of a Humanitarian, the Making of a Navy SEAL
+The Heart and the Fist: The Education of a Humanitarian, the Making of a Navy SEAL a book review.

 This book should be required reading for anyone with an interest in service–from the Peace Corps to the Marine Corps.